5 FAQs About Medical Marijuana Stocks To Buy

 How Are Marijuana Stocks Performing?

-When stock prices are skyrocketing over a very short period of time to a level that is well beyond realistic valuations for the the companies in question, what do we call this type of scenario?
-Give yourself a nice pat on the back if you said bubble.
+When stock prices are skyrocketing over a brief period of time to a level that is well beyond realistic valuations for the companies in question, what do we call this type of scenario?
+Give yourself a friendly pat on the back if you said bubble.

 Will Marijuana Outperform Other Stocks In The Future?

 Opportunity cost is one of the least noticed but most significant costs that is associated with investing.
 Each dollar that you invest in one stock is one dollar that you could have invested in a different stock that may have earned a higher return.
 Over the last few years, it is true that not many stocks have been able to generate the kinds of returns that have been earned by marijuana stocks.
 However, marijuana stocks have been the big thing already, so they aren't the next hot thing.
 There isn't any guarantee that in the future, the stocks will be able to outperform other kinds of stocks.